Education Grants

 IPSEA is a national charity providing free and independent legal advice to families with children with Special Educational Needs (SEN).

-It provides details on what you need to know and template letters to cover all steps of the assessment and statementing of a child with SEN.
+It provides details on what you need to know and model letters to cover all steps of the assessment and statementing of a child with SEN.

-They have recently published 40 new online advice sheets/case studies to help parents take action and resolve common SEN issues.
-They are based on the FAQ from their Helpline and can be downloaded individually from their website.
+They also online support sheets/case studies to help parents take action and resolve common SEN issues.

 Further support is provided through their free telephone helplines: